 If you’re indebted to multiple creditors, you’ll find yourself in a situation where you have to make multiple payments every month.
 A debt management program saves you from this hassle because your debts from multiple creditors are merged into one monthly payment.

-You will deposit a fixed sum of cash per month to the credit counseling agency, and then the agency will distribute your payment to your creditors.
+You will deposit a fixed sum of cash per month to the credit counselling agency, and then the agency will distribute your payment to your creditors.
 In this way, you can easily keep track of your payment schedule and you won’t stress yourself any more about late payments.
 Yes, this more streamlined way of paying off debt is one of the reasons why many people prefer DMPs.

 You Won’t Get Disturbed By Phone Calls From Your Creditors

-Furthermore, your credit counselor will be the one to discuss and negotiate with your creditors regarding the proposal to reduce your debts.
+Furthermore, your credit counsellor will be the one to discuss and negotiate with your creditors regarding the proposal to reduce your debts.
 So, you can expect that the whole process will be taken care of professionally.

 You Can Avail Of Affordable Interest Rates

 Credit counsellors have the expertise and knowledge when it comes to negotiating with creditors to make your debt payment more affordable.
 When you enroll in a debt management program, you can avail of lower interest rates through a successful negotiation by your credit counselling agency.

 Exorbitant interest rates on your unsecured debts can drastically increase the amount you have to pay every month.
 But, with a DMP, the lower interest rate on your debt will reduce your monthly payment.